-Ink Business Preferred® Credit Card bonus: Earn 90k Ultimate Rewards® points.
+Ink Business Preferred® Credit Card Welcome Offer

 The Ink Preferred is a great alternative to the Chase Sapphire Preferred for small business owners.
 It offers similar travel protections and you’ll actually earn more points on your travel—at least on up to $150,000 you spend on travel during the year.
 And it usually offers a much larger welcome bonus.
-(Though as of our last update, Chase was running an absolutely massive 100k point bonus on the Sapphire Preferred.)

 Other offers that might be available